George Mikan: Minneapolis Lakers (1947–1954, 1956)

 In the 1951–52 NBA season, the NBA decided to widen the foul lane under the basket from 6 feet to 12 feet.
-As players could stay in the lane for only three seconds at a time, it forced big men like Mikan to post-up from double the distance.
-A main proponent of this rule was New York Knicks coach Joe Lapchick, who regarded Mikan as his nemesis, and it was dubbed "The Mikan Rule".
-While Mikan still scored an impressive 23.8 points per game, it was a serious reduction from his 27.4 points per game the previous season, and his field goal percentage sank from .428 to .385.
-He still pulled down 13.5 rebounds per game, asserting himself as a top rebounder, and logged 3.0 assists per game.
-Mikan also had a truly dominating game that season—on January 20, 1952, he scored a personal-best 61 points in a 91-81 double-overtime victory against the Rochester Royals.
+As players could stay in the lane for only three seconds at a time, the widened lane forced big men like Mikan to position themselves further from the basket on offense.
+A main proponent of this rule was New York Knicks coach Joe Lapchick, who regarded Mikan as his nemesis; the rule was dubbed "The Mikan Rule".
+While Mikan still scored an impressive 23.8 points per game, this output was less than his 27.4 points per game the previous season.
+Also, his field goal percentage sank from .428 to .385.
+He still pulled down 13.5 rebounds per game and logged 3.0 assists per game.
+Mikan also had a truly dominating game that season.
+On January 20, 1952, he scored a personal-best 61 points in a 91-81 double-overtime victory against the Rochester Royals.
 At the time, it was the second-best scoring performance in league history behind Joe Fulks' 63-point game in 1949.
 Mikan's output more than doubled that of his teammates, who combined for 30 points.
 He also grabbed 36 rebounds, a record at the time.
-In the 1952 NBA All-Star Game, Mikan had a strong performance with 26 points and 15 rebounds in a West loss.
 Later that season, the Lakers reached the 1952 NBA Finals and were pitted against the New York Knicks.
 This qualified as one of the strangest Finals series in NBA history, as neither team could play on their home court in the first six games.
 The Lakers' Minneapolis Auditorium was already booked, and the Knicks' Madison Square Garden was occupied by the Ringling Bros. and Barnum & Bailey Circus.
 Instead, the Lakers played in St. Paul and the Knicks in the damp, dimly lit 69th Regiment Armory.
-Perpetually double-teamed by Knicks' Nat Clifton and Harry Gallatin, Mikan was unable to assert himself and it was more Vern Mikkelsen's credit that the first six games were split.
-In the only true home game, Game 7 in the Auditorium, the Lakers won 82–65 and edged the Knicks 4–3, winning the NBA title and earning themselves $7,500 to split among the team.
+Perpetually double-teamed by Knicks' Nat Clifton and Harry Gallatin, Mikan was unable to assert himself, and the two teams split the first six games.
+In the only true home game, Game 7 in the Auditorium, the Lakers won 82–65 and edged the Knicks 4–3, winning the NBA title and earning themselves $7,500 to split amongst the team members.

-During the 1952–53 NBA season, Mikan averaged 20.6 points and a career-high 14.4 rebounds per game, the highest in the league, as well as 2.9 assists per game.
-In the 1953 NBA All-Star Game, Mikan was dominant again with 22 points and 16 rebounds, winning that game's MVP Award.
-The Lakers made the 1953 NBA Finals, and again defeated the Knicks 4–1.
+During the 1952–53 NBA season, Mikan averaged 20.6 points per game, a career-high 14.4 rebounds per game, and 2.9 assists per game.
+His rebounding average was the highest in the league.
+In the 1953 NBA All-Star Game, Mikan had 22 points and 16 rebounds and won that game's MVP Award.
+The Lakers made the 1953 NBA Finals and again defeated the Knicks 4–1.